benchristelcom/benchristelcom.github.io/src/posts/alexandrian-software/conclusion.md

 We’ve all experienced the difference between wholeness-preserving and wholeness-destroying changes when writing code.
 Wholeness-preserving changes fit in with the existing structure of the code.
 They tend to be simple additions of new code, with no invasive surgery required.
 By contrast, wholeness-destroying changes cut across functions or modules, complicating the code with new irregularities.
 The diffs for wholeness-destroying changes tend to be difficult to read.

 Thus, we have an inkling of an idea that the wholeness-preserving nature of the fifteen properties might be related to the long-term maintainability or adaptability of the system.
 Systems that accumulate a lot of wholeness-destroying changes become hard to change.
 But why is this the case?
-What do the fifteen properties have to do with changeability?
+What does wholeness have to do with changeability?

 I think the key is this: a system that is whole has **options** for future development.
 That is, there are certain ways of developing it or extending it that make sense and are consistent with its existing structure.
 The system’s options are precisely the possible wholeness-preserving transformations.
 By contrast, a system that is not whole or self-consistent has fewer options.
 Because it contains contradictory structures, there are few or no possible extensions that make sense with the entire system as it exists.